Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-This process describes the eigenvalues of a random matrix distributed according to the Haar measure on $\U(2N+1)$.
-The cumulants of its linear statistics were computed explicitly in~\cite{Soshnikov_00a}.
-A simple of extension of this proof yields the following formula in the case of the modified CUEs.
+This process describes the eigenvalues of a random matrix distributed according to the Haar measure on the group $\U(2N+1)$.
+The cumulants of its linear statistics were computed explicitly in~\cite{Soshnikov_00a} and a similar computation yields the following formula in the case of the modified CUEs.

 \begin{lemma} For any continuous function $f:\T\to\R$,

 where $\hat{f}(k)$ is the $k^{\text{th}}$ Fourier coefficient of the function $f$. \end{lemma} \proof Section~\ref{sect:Soshnikov}. \\